 - All of your chapters are short and punchy, except Chapter 5, which is epic.

-- Your heroine has been stabbed and shot, but she seems fine.
+- Your heroine has been stabbed and shot, but she’s able to run a mile.

 - You describe a forty-five year old as an ‘old man’.

-- The hero of your children’s fantasy novel has a lightning-bolt scar on his forehead.
+- Your hero has a lightning-bolt scar on his forehead and is called Harry.

-Your kindly copy editor may point out a major problem (I usually do), but it’s beyond the scope of copy-editing to keep flagging up developmental issues.
+Your kindly copy editor may point out a major concern (I usually do), but it’s beyond the scope of copy-editing to keep flagging up developmental issues.
 That’s where my intelligent copy-editing service comes in: thorough copy-editing with a dash of developmental input, to cover both bases.

 My intelligent copy-editing service